Table of Contents

 Information is the processed, organized data that is beneficial in providing useful knowledge.
 For eg., the data compiled in an organized way in a research paper provides information about a particular concept/ topic.

 Valid information is something that is reliable.
 The information that has been checked and verified for a purpose is a valid information.

 Data can be of two types:

 - Qualitative data: It is non-numerical data.
 For eg., the texture of the skin, the colour of the eyes, etc.

 - Quantitative data: Quantitative data is given in numbers.
-Data in the form of questions such as “how much”, “how many”, gives the quantitative data.
+Data in the form of questions such as “how much” and “how many”, gives the quantitative data.